cordfuller/Work-Projects/Uptime Kuma/README.md

 ```

 Kuma is now running.
 Reach the dashboard from any machine on the network at
-`<ip-address-you-picked>` and create the admin account on first load.
+`<ip>:3001` and create the admin account on first load.

 <img width="1915" height="945" alt="Screenshot_20260626_143818" src="https://github.com/user-attachments/assets/c1575880-791d-4baa-b508-3fe5a089973d" />

+# Wrap up
-Uptime Kuma is an amazing tool that can help you monitor your work or home network with a ton of features.
-There are a ton of features for monitoring devices, database servers, port monitoring, DNS Records, and mucjh more.
+Uptime Kuma is an amazing tool that can help you monitor your work or home network.
+There are a ton of features for monitoring devices, database servers, port monitoring, DNS Records, and much more.
+You can also set up notifications for 70+ services.

+The one real shortcoming is if your ISP goes down, the whole stack is sitting behind the dead connection, so it can't actually reach out to notify you.
+To counter that, I plan on renting a $5/month VPS service down the road to monitor our servers externally so that way the monitoring lives outside the network it's watching.

+This was a fun project that I really enjoyed, and I'll be using it on my own home network too.